Xetibo/ReSet-Doc/sections/result/dbus.typ

     let conn = Connection::new_session().unwrap();
     let proxy = conn.with_proxy(
-        "org.Xetibo.ReSet.Daemon",  // The DBus name to target "/org/Xetibo/ReSet/Daemon", // The DBus object path where the daemon exists Duration::from_millis(100),
+        "org.Xetibo.ReSet.Daemon",  // The DBus name to target "/org/Xetibo/ReSet/Daemon", // The DBus object path for the daemon Duration::from_millis(100),
     );
     // The return type of this DBus method